 The first-ever pencil was made in Keswick – from graphite mined nearby.
 The pencil industry continues there today – and Derwent pencils are used across the world.
-At the town’s Cumberland Pencil Museum you’ll discover lots of pencil-related stuff – including how to improve your observation and drawing skills.
+At the town’s Derwent Pencil Museum you’ll discover lots of pencil-related stuff – including how to improve your observation and drawing skills.

 The whole family can attend a free demonstration by a professional pencil artist.
 Or if you plan ahead you could book the young artist(s) in your family onto a ‘how-to-draw’ workshop.
 After the younger ones have sharpened their drawing skills, the grown-ups can wander round Keswick and buy some local bakes and produce for a picnic lunch.

 Head off along the disused railway line and picnic beside the mysterious Castlerigg Stone Circle